RedSailTechnologies/boatswain/docs/Installation.md

 ## Leviathan
 ### Basics
-Download and extract leviathan-0.1.0.zip.
+Download and extract leviathan-\<version\>.zip.
 The leviathan binary and static web content is located there.
 A mongodb connection string (and working instance) is required either with the environment variable `MONGO_CONNECTION_STRING` or the `--mongo-conn` flag.